 ATF4 (Activating Transcription Factor 4) is a Protein Coding gene.
-Diseases associated with ATF4 include coffin-lowry syndrome.
+Diseases associated with ATF4 include leukoencephalopathy with vanishing white matter and t-cell leukemia.
 Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein C-terminus binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is ATF5.

 UniProtKB/Swiss-Prot for ATF4 Gene